Renanloes/T-Systems-candidate-order-service/README.md

 ### Pricing Retry

-A scheduled retry service was added to find orders in `PENDING_PRICING` and attempt pricing again.
+Orders with `PENDING_PRICING` are checked by a scheduled retry service.

+The current implementation retries pending pricing every 10 seconds.

+When the Pricing API becomes available again, the pending order is retried and can move to `CONFIRMED` using the same order ID.

-The current retry interval is 10 seconds.
+The retry interval is intentionally short so that the recovery behavior can be demonstrated during the exercise.

-The retry behavior was implemented as part of the solution, but it was not fully validated before the timebox ended.
-Therefore, the retry path should be considered a known limitation of the submitted solution.

 ### Repository